Every

 So I ran the experiment.
 I pulled 1,147 headlines from a single day and asked my nearly 2,000 personas to pick winners from a mix of top stories and flops.
 The 60 percent accuracy rate was encouraging—but when I dug into which headlines the AI got wrong, I discovered something more important than the success rate itself.
 The problem isn't just predicting individual behavior.
 It's that viral content depends on social dynamics that compound in unpredictable ways.
 Even if I could perfectly model your choices, you're influenced by how many upvotes a headline already has when you see it.
 One extra early vote can change everything—sending identical content down completely different paths in parallel universes.

-Here's what I learned about the promise and limits of AI market research, and why achieving a useful but imperfect level of accuracy in predicting viral headlines might be the best we can do.
+Here's what I learned about the promise and limits of AI market research, and why achieving a useful-but-imperfect level of accuracy in predicting viral headlines might be the best we can do.
 I’ll also walk you through the prompt template you can use to try this yourself in ChatGPT or Claude.

 Uploaded image